Automated tuning for the parameters of linear solvers: Direct numerical simulation of turbulent flow

 The in-house computational code is used to perform DNS.
 The code is based on a second-order spatial finite difference scheme operating with curvilinear orthogonal coordinates and a third-order Runge-Kutta scheme for advancing in time~\cite{Nikitin2006jcp, Nikitin2006ijnmf}.
 The time integration scheme used requires three solves of the Poisson equation per time step, which takes up the overwhelming majority of the calculations.
 The XAMG library is used to solve these linear systems.

-The two runs are performed for each test case with different linear solver configurations -- the ``default'' configuration and the one produced by the HES optimization algorithm.
-The turbulent flow calculation times and the number of linear solver iterations are analyzed to demonstrate the possibility of using the optimized solver configuration produced by the HES to solve a series of SLAEs.
+The two runs are performed for each test case with different linear solver configurations: the \textit{baseline} configuration and the one produced by the HES optimization algorithm.
+In addition, ES is used to perform the calculation of the turbulent flow in a square duct.
+The corresponding calculation times and the number of linear solver iterations are analyzed to demonstrate the possibility of using the optimized solver configurations to solve a series of SLAEs.
+The evolution of the iteration number in the figures is correlated with the friction at the walls to indicate the changes when performing the transition to a statistically stationary turbulent flow regime.
+Here, the non-dimensional skin friction coefficient is defined as

+where $\tau_w$ is the wall shear stress, $\mbox{Re}_b = U_b h / \nu$ is the bulk Reynolds number, $U_b$ is the bulk velocity, $h$ is the characteristic length scale, and $\nu$ is the kinematic viscosity.

+All the times mentioned below are represented in non-dimensional global time units (scaled by $h / U_b$).
+The specific time integration intervals for the tests considered are chosen for demonstration purposes only.
+They correlate by order of magnitude but are somewhat lower than those typically used in the DNS to obtain reliable statistical averaging~\cite{Vinuesa2016}.